TekSavvy Internet Review Canada: Plans, Prices and Who Should Choose It

 Advantages

-• Canadian based 24/7 customer support
+• Canada-based 24/7 customer support

-• Active consumer rights advocacy at CRTC
+• Active consumer rights advocacy at the CRTC

-• SkyFi wireless for rural Ontario
+• SkyFi wireless for parts of rural southwestern Ontario

 • TekSavvy TV and TekTalk phone available